Finitistic dimensions over commutative DG-rings

 Thus, we deduce that

 as claimed. \end{proof}

 Having treated the case when $A$ has a dualizing DG-module, we now turn to deducing the local case in full generality.
-In order to so, we require the following two propositions which concern the descent of projective dimension along faithfully flat maps.
-In particular, these apply to the map from the ring to its completion.
-The following may be found in the remark following~\cite[Theorem 14.1.21]{dcmca}.
-For completeness, we provide a proof. \begin{prop} Let $A \to B$ be a faithfully flat map of commutative rings, and let $M \in \cat{D}(A)$ be such that $\projdim_A(M) < \infty$.
-Then $\projdim_B(M\Lotimes_A B) = \projdim_A(M)$. \end{prop} \begin{proof} For any ring map $A\to B$, by adjunction it holds that $\projdim_B(M\Lotimes_A B) \le \projdim_A(M)$, so we only need to prove the reverse inequality.
-Suppose that $\projdim_B(M\Lotimes_A B) = n \le \projdim_A(M) = m$.
-Let
+In order to so, we need to state a couple of elementary properties of faithfully flat descent. \begin{dfn} A map $f\colon A \to B$ of commutative DG-rings is \emph{faithfully flat} if $B\in \mrm{Flat}(A)$ (equivalently, if $\flatdim_A(B) = 0$) and the induced map $\mrm{H}^0(f)\colon \mrm{H}^0(A) \to \mrm{H}^0(B)$ is faithfully flat. \end{dfn}